james-priest/james-priest.github.io/README.md

 ## Objective

-To find long-term employment at a large, dynamic company who's focus is UX and cutting-edge technology.
+To find long-term employment as developer at a large & dynamic company building the next generation of apps and services.

 ---